Sandy Koufax: A Lefty's Legacy: Reviews

 Upon its release, the book was widely praised for its writing and prose and became a New York Times best seller.
 It was nominated for both the CASEY Award and the Seymour Medal as the best baseball book of the year.
-The Society for American Baseball Research (SABR) later named it one of its top 50 best baseball books during its 50th anniversary celebrations in 2021, writing: "Until Dandy Sandy decides to finally write his own life story, this biography will be the standard other books will try to live up to."
+The Society for American Baseball Research (SABR) later named it one of its top 50 best baseball books during its 50th anniversary celebrations in 2021, writing: "Until Sandy decides to finally write his own life story, this biography will be the standard other books will try to live up to."

 Writing for Time magazine, Daniel Okrent praised the book: "Leavy has hit it out of the park...
 A lot more than a biography.
 It's a consideration of how we create our heroes, and how this hero's self perception distinguishes him from nearly every other great athlete in living memory... a remarkably rich portrait."

 The Austin Chronicle described the book as "compelling", writing: "As the national pastime, baseball has always been a sociocultural barometer of the American experience.
 Washington Post sportswriter Jane Leavy understands the intricacies of this truism, and it's one reason why her biography of Koufax is so compelling.
 The media, labor relations, and religious bigotry are just a few of the topics she blends into the tale...
 Through hundreds of discussions with players, managers, fans, and fellow sportswriters, Leavy pieces together the story of the handsome, articulate, complex, reticent, Brooklyn-born southpaw who conquered baseball and the sports world at large."

 Allen Barra of The New York Times praised the book for debunking myths about Koufax's supposed isolation: "It's... nice to know that contrary to so many reports, including a magazine cover story a couple of years ago that labeled him "the incomparable and mysterious Sandy Koufax," he is not and has never been a recluse."

 New York Post controversy

 In December 2002, a few months after the book had been released, the New York Post published a false story about Koufax and the biography, insinuating that he only agreed to cooperate because Leavy threatened to out him as gay if he did not.
 The Post retracted the story and apologized after Leavy denied there was such a deal, calling it "thoroughly erroneous on all counts."

-As both the newspaper and the Los Angeles Dodgers were, at the time, owned by Rupert Murdoch's News Corp, Koufax decided to cut ties with the team for the remainder of Murdoch's ownership tenure, stating that he did not want to help promote any of the News Corp's subsidiaries as he would "feel foolish to be associated with or promote one entity if it helps another."
+As both the newspaper and the Los Angeles Dodgers were, at the time, owned by Rupert Murdoch's News Corp, Koufax decided to cut ties with the team for the remainder of Murdoch's ownership tenure, stating that he did not want to help promote any of News Corp's subsidiaries as he would "feel foolish to be associated with or promote one entity if it helps another."
 He reconnected with the organization in 2004, when the Dodgers were sold to Frank McCourt.